How to make running shoes last longer: top tips to keep your footwear on the trails

-If you keep track of where and how far you have worn the shoe – running apps like Strava or Runkeeper can log your mileage – and how the shoe has withstood wear and tear, it will allow you to make the right choice when it comes to buying the next pair of your best running shoes.
+If you keep track of where and how far you have worn the shoe – running apps like Strava (opens in new tab) or Runkeeper (opens in new tab) can log your mileage – and how the shoe has withstood wear and tear, it will allow you to make the right choice when it comes to buying the best trail running shoes for you.

 Reserve them for running

 Running shoes are meant for running and if you wear them for other activities, such as strolling on pavements or tarmac, you’ll end up wearing them out much faster.
 All the extra miles that you walk in the shoes, play games with the kids, take the dog to the park etc will have an impact on longevity.

 And road running shoes for tarmac.
 Running shoes are made for different terrain and they all last longer if you wear them for their intended terrain.
 For example, trail running shoes with a more aggressive tread will last longer when used in softer mud and in the hills rather than on tarmac.

 It’s a good idea to gently clean your running shoes, especially if you have been trail running in muddy and wet conditions.

 The fabric will last longer if it’s kept cleaner and if you can dry out your running shoes between runs it means you will reduce the chance of them becoming so smelly that you can no longer stand to have them in the house or wear them.

 There are runners who swear by washing their smelly running shoes in the washing machine but this will only cause the materials to break down.
 Likewise, the tumble drier will not be good for your favourite trail running shoes.

 More tips to make your running shoes last longer